ultimatile/typst-jp.github.io/website/typst-docs-web/README.md

 `/public/translation-status.json` is used to manage the translation progress and the classification of original content.
 This file is automatically updated when running the SSG, so manual editing is not necessary.

+The image provided in `public/favicon.png` is used as the favicon for the documentation website.
+Currently, this image is also used as the OGP `og:image`, so please provide it in PNG format.

 ## Commands

 After installing dependencies with Bun, the following commands are available: